How to Stop Phone Distraction on Vacation

 The email policy allows employees to actually have time away from the office and unplug from the digital world worry-free.

-And Portugal recently passed a law that employers can’t contact employees outside of working hours, except for emergencies.
+And Portugal passed a law that employers can’t contact employees outside of working hours, except for emergencies.

 But checking work email during vacation is only a symptom of the larger problem: whether on vacation or not, we have become addicted to our devices, especially our phones.